SH9959/ZT/README.md

 ZT on kuavo

 # Acknowledgements:
-Thanks to: Leju company, in Shenzhen province, China.
+We would like to extend our heartfelt gratitude to Leju company, a distinguished entity based in Shenzhen, China.
+Their unwavering support has been instrumental in the successful completion of this project.